-Date of Decision: 11 January 2012
+Date of Decision: 21 January 2011

-EITHER: We judge that a full impact assessment is not necessary since: A Scrutiny Review of is currently underway, and as part of the evidence gathering process will receive comments from a wide range of stakeholders as detailed in earlier sections of this EIA (Screening).
+EITHER: We judge that a full impact assessment is not necessary since: A Scrutiny Review of the operation of the lease that Northampton Borough Council has with Northampton Town Football Club, the contractual arrangements between Northampton Town Football Club and the Rugby and Northampton Athletics Club is currently underway, and as part of the evidence gathering process will receive comments from a wide range of stakeholders as detailed in earlier sections of this EIA (Screening).
 Any changes proposed as a result of the review will be impact assessed before implementation.